beerjs/meta/README.md

 ## contact

-to the extent that anyone "runs" beerjs, it's these folks:
+many thanks to the people that started beerjs.

 - @voodootikigod, jsconf
 - @cramforce, jsconfeu

-- @jordanpapaleo, student, teacher, coder
+To the extent that anyone "runs" beerjs, it's these folks:

-The best way to get in contact is with someone is on ouf Slack channel.
+- <a href="mailto:papaleowebdev@gmail.com">Jordan Papaleo</a> student, teacher, coder ([Github @jordanpapaleo](https://github.com/jordanpapaleo))

-@jordanpapaleo can also be reached by email, papaleowebdev@gmail.com
+@jordanpapaleo can also be reached by email,

 cheers & beers :beers: